 The Bronze Pig | Florence, Italy

-The Bronze Pig Fountain or Il Porcellino, as the Italians call him, means “the little pig” and he sits to the side of the Mercato Nuovo in Florence, Italy.
-This statue, however is really of a wild boar, or cinghiale in Italian.
+The Bronze Pig Fountain or Il Porcellino, as the Italians call him, means “the little pig.”
+He is located to the side of the Mercato Nuovo in Florence, Italy.
+This statue, however, is really of a wild boar, or cinghiale in Italian.

 He supposedly brings good luck when visitors rub his snout (hence the shiny part) and slides a coin from his mouth.
-If the water washes the coin from the pig’s mouth and it falls into the grate below, you will have good luck and you will be sure to return to Florence.
+The water washes the coin from the pig’s mouth and if it falls into the grate below, you will have good luck and you will be sure to return to Florence.
 I was happy when on my first try the coin went right through the grate.
-Gary had to try a few times but no harm in trying more than once as the coins are used to support a local orphanage.
+Gary had to try a few times but no harm in trying more than once.
+The coins are used to support a local orphanage.

 What I do know is that there are always tourists rubbing his nose and putting a coin in his mouth.
 Everyone takes a picture with the bronze boar; even us.